-Most cataracts are a natural part of the aging process and are found to some degree in up to 65 percent of persons in their sixties and in over 80 percent of persons older than 70 years of age.
-In one recent large study, 15 percent of persons 52 to 85 years of age had cataracts that reduced their visual acuity to below normal.
+Most cataracts are a natural part of the aging process and are found to some degree in up to 65 percent of people in their 60s and in over 80 percent of people over than 70 years of age.
+In one recent large study, 15 percent of people 52 to 85 years of age had cataracts that reduced their visual acuity to below normal.
 It is estimated that 5 million to 10 million people throughout the world become visually disabled each year because of cataracts.
 In this country alone, some 1 million cataract operations are performed each year.

-Many prospective patients have questions about cataracts.
-Here are the answers to a few of the most commonly asked questions regarding the condition.
+Here are the answers to a few of the most commonly asked questions we hear about cataracts.

 Cataracts are a cloudiness that develops on the natural lens of the eye when we age, causing vision to become blurred.
 When cataracts progress to a certain point, traditional contacts and glasses can’t correct your vision and surgery is needed to replace your natural eye lens with a synthetic intraocular lens.

-Cataract may originate in various locations in the lens.
+Cataracts may originate in various locations in the lens.
 Its onset may be in the middle of the lens, on the side or in other positions.
-Cataract usually starts out in the middle of the lens.
-This is referred to as nuclear cataract.
+Cataracts usually start out in the middle of the lens.
+This is referred to as a nuclear cataract.

 Yes.
-As you age, the lens of your eye ages as well, growing thicker each year, eventually becoming cloudy and forming a cataract.
+As you age, the lens of your eye ages as well, growing thicker each year and eventually becoming cloudy, forming a cataract.